Dzmitry-Rybak/Food_poject/README.md

 # Project Description

-This project was completed as part of a Udemy course, where the front-end was provided by the course instructor and the task was to implement additional functionality using JavaScript.
+This project was completed as part of a Udemy course, where the HTML was provided by the course instructor and the task was to implement additional functionality using JavaScript.
 The added functionality includes a slider, a calorie calculator, and a discount countdown timer.

 ## Technologies Used